isubsoft/ldap-carddav/README.md

 # ldap-carddav
 Extension of SabreDAV to add LDAP as authentication and contacts backend

--- The following features are available or planned
+-- The following features are available
 1. Multiple address book support
 2. Full read-write support to LDAP with contact renaming
 3. Extensive and customizable configuration option to map vCard properties to LDAP attributes including multi-valued and composite value properties/attributes